 The mineral zinc helps your immune system ﬁght oﬀ bacteria and viruses, and helps wounds heal.
 It also helps your body make proteins and DNA.
 Zinc is also essential to proper functioning of your sense of taste and smell.

 Copper (another mineral) helps us absorb iron, and also helps regulate blood pressure and heart rate.
 Copper is also needed for the production of melanin, which colors our hair and skin.

 The mineral manganese helps us handle oxidative stress.
 It activates many important enzymes in the body that are crucial to metabolism of carbohydrates, amino acids, and cholesterol.
 Manganese is also essential to the formation of healthy cartilage and bone.

 Selenium is a trace mineral.
 Although we only need small amounts of it, it’s essential to helping prevent cellular damage from free radicals, to regulate thyroid function, and for a healthy immune system.

 The many B vitamins help with metabolism, the process your body uses to make energy from the food you eat.
 While each has its own functions, in general they also help maintain healthy skin, hair and muscles; form red blood cells; and promote healthy immune and nervous system function.
 Some research shows that B vitamins also prevent mood swings.

-Source: Nutrient charts from USDA National Nutrient Database for Standard Reference (SR 24) All amounts based on FDA RACC (standard serving size) of 45g dry grain.
+Source: USDA FoodData Central, sr28.
+All amounts based on FDA RACC (standard serving size) of 45g dry grain.